kubeshop/testkube/docs/dashboard.md

 ```

 by default the results are using the path ```/results``` so the results will be accessible at ```ingress_host/results/```

+The ingress configuration used is available int the [TestKube Helm Repo]()

 ## Installing dashboard